 Manually-driven – narrow in on enemies with narrow, penetrative, linear attacks.
 Super powers are as follows: ice breath, heat vision, super speed.
 You really have to laser focus in on enemies because Superman’s punch range is very literally translated (i.e. unexaggerated).
 There is a powerful feel controlling Superman’s walking with its linear rigidity via digital inputs.
 Aiming controls in isometric view are tested but I got the hang of it.
 It works well enough with rare mishaps of punching air when close but not close enough to enemies; the heat vision is generally a sure-fire hit unless the game really tests you with small hitbox-shaped proximity mines.

 And I realized how hard enemies hit: the thought of Superman checking his health and seeing a low bar and being surprised as I was on the very first level amused me greatly.
 Arena shape heavily impacts tactics or enemy management.
 Enemies don’t have ‘attack tells’.
-There aren’t any large uninterruptible combos, but some attacks let you hit through enemies producing what is essentially a very satisfying multi-hit connection that you can setup beforehand; at most there is the shoulder charge to a 1-2 punching combo, which is an ultra-satisfying way of landing a reverse-ordered ‘punch, punch, kick!’.
+There aren’t any large uninterruptible combos, but some attacks let you hit through enemies producing a very satisfying multi-hit connection that you can setup beforehand.
+At the height of combinatory power there is the great distance-closing shoulder charge to a 1-2 punching combo, which is an ultra-satisfying way of landing a reverse-ordered ‘punch, punch, kick!’.

 Manual old-school “dodging” (running out of way).
 Bruno Mannheim, a villain of Superman and a boss in this game, may or may not shoot a projectile as cutscene triggers forcing a spontaneity on you to dodge when unstuck.
 If you guys thought the melee in some other videogame was weak, just imagine Superman squaring up and slugging it out with regular badguys on the street and walking away in much worse condition than he started in.
 The game even displays a message actually recommending you to use close quarter combat!
 The charging shoulder tackle is pretty sweet though as it’s linear, real fast, and covers an entire screen.
 It’s like sniping someone but with a melee move.
 (Usually 1 hit KOs with this move on regulars, but sometimes you get to satisfyingly re-direct into the enemy with another tackle for a 2-hitter).
 Fast-motion opens up volatile-control thrill.
 Another great joy granted from this move is that you can use it to speedily slide against walls that are diagonally-oriented when colliding against them.